scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

   A related question is discussed {{recovering-from-bad-segments}}.

-## Recovering from bad segments

-An AS may be coaxed to disseminate a bad segment (e.g. via "wormhole" attack, see {{I-D.scion-cp}}).
-How do we recover from that?
-Currently only endhosts may realize that a segment does not work, this may be via SCMP errors or simply by traffic degradation.

-* An endhost needs to tell it's local AS that the segment is bad
-* Local AS needs to tell CORE AS that segment is bad
-* The CORE AS needs to:
-  * change policy to exclude bad segments AND/OR
-  * tell other COREs and ISDs to stop delivering bad segment (they only deliver 5 each, so any bad segment shoud be avoided)

-Mitigation
-* An AS could monitor traffic for SCMP errors, however this works only if these errors are actually generated and forwarded.

 ## Segment Dissemination

 Control servers return a large number of path segments.
 This can cost considerable bandwidth / network egress while at the same time overloading clients with an unnecessarily large numbers of segments, mostly consisting of redundant information in terms of duplicate link and hops.